dynamsoft-docs/barcode-reader-docs/performance/speed.md

 # How to boost barcode reading speed

-Speed is a key metric in barcode reading.
-The definition of "speed" is:

-$ Speed = \frac{Number~of~All~Decoded~Barcode~Results}{Total~Time~Consumed} $

-Barcodes are meant for fast exchange of information, therefore, speed is very important.
-However, when focusing on speed, the other metrics on performance may be affected.
-These metrics are "accuracy" and "read rate":

-$ Accuracy = \frac{Number~of~Correctly~Decoded~Barcode~Results}{Number~of~All~Decoded~Barcode~Results} $

-$ Read~Rate = \frac{Number~of~All~Decoded~Barcode~Results}{Number~of~All~Target~Barcodes} $

-In this article, we try to look at all the possible measures you can take to let the Dynamsoft Barcode Reader SDK (hereafter referred to as "DBR") focus on speed.
-Do bear in mind that "accuracy" and "read rate" may not be ideal when speed is the first priority.
+In this article, we try to look at all the possible measures you can take to let the Dynamsoft Barcode Reader SDK (hereafter referred to as "DBR") focus on [speed](#speed).
+Do bear in mind that [accuracy](#accuracy) and [read rate](#read-rate) may not be ideal when speed is the first priority.

-Now, before we dig deep into the algorithm of DBR, let's first look at some obvious measures.
+Before we dig deep into the algorithm of DBR, let's first look at some common measures.

-## Try obvious and effective ways for better speed
+## Common ways for better speed

 ### Focus on the barcode types of interest

 This is probably the most natural setting of all.
 By clearly telling DBR what we are looking for, it can quickly skip other types of barcodes.

-The related parameters are `BarcodeFormatIds` and `BarcodeFormatIds_2` .
+The related parameters are [ `BarcodeFormatIds` ](https://www.dynamsoft.com/barcode-reader/parameters/reference/barcode-format-ids.html?ver=latest) and [ `BarcodeFormatIds_2` ](https://www.dynamsoft.com/barcode-reader/parameters/reference/barcode-format-ids-2.html?ver=latest) .
+The former parameter includes most of the common barcode types and the latter includes just a few unusual types.

+**Recommendation**

+* Always specify the type(s) of the barcodes you try to read.

 ### Set a upper limit to the number of barcodes per image

 By default, DBR tries to find as many barcodes as possible.
 Assume an image is very big but has only one barcode at the top, DBR finds the barcode instantly but will spend more time scanning the rest of the image or even try more steps to find more barcodes.
 By telling DBR that we are only expecting one barcode, it will stop reading the image as soon as that barcode is found.

 The related parameter is `ExpectedBarcodesCount` .
 Note that it can be set to 0 or any natural number.
+DBR's behaviour is as follows:

+* `ExpectedBarcodesCount` is 0: DBR tries to localize barcodes with the first mode set in [LocalizationModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/localization-modes.html#localizationmodes).
+If barcodes are found, the rest of the modes are skipped and the recognition starts right away.
+* `ExpectedBarcodesCount` is an natural number: DBR tries to find as many barcodes as defined by this number.
+If enough barcodes have been found, the rest of the pending operations will be skipped.
+On the other hand, if the number of found barcodes is less than expected.
+DBR will exhaust all defined operations to find more.

+**Recommendation**

-Try not to set it higher than the actual number of barcodes on the image, otherwise the algorithm will exhaust all possible methods to find barcodes, which can be very time-consuming.
-If you are not sure how many barcodes there might be, set it to 0 is recommended.
+* Do not set the number to exceed the actual number of barcodes on the image.
+* If you are not sure how many barcodes there might be, set `ExpectedBarcodesCount` to 0.
+* For interactive scenarios, set `ExpectedBarcodesCount` to 1.

+### Determine the appropriate binarization mode

+The binary image is the basis for the localization of barcodes.
+Depending on the lighting conditions, we can choose either the mode [BM_THRESHOLD](https://www.dynamsoft.com/barcode-reader/parameters/scenario-settings/how-to-set-binarization-modes.html?ver=latest#bm_threshold) or [BM_LOCAL_BLOCK](https://www.dynamsoft.com/barcode-reader/parameters/scenario-settings/how-to-set-binarization-modes.html?ver=latest#bm_local_block) for the parameter [BinarizationModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/binarization-modes.html#binarizationmodes).

+`BM_THRESHOLD` is meant for , etc. while `BM_LOCAL_BLOCK` handles more complicated images like the ones acquired from a video input.

+**Recommendation**

+* If the images to read are of high quality (acquired with good lighting conditions) like scanned documents, use `BM_THRESHOLD` alone can significantly improve speed.
+* If `BM_LOCAL_BLOCK` is used, the block size ( `BlockSizeX` & `BlockSizeY` ) should be set to an appropriate value (5 ~ 8 times the module size) and `EnableFillBinaryVacancy` should be set to `false`.
+  > * If `BlockSizeX` & `BlockSizeY` are not set manually, DBR will determine their default values based on the size of the image.
+  > * If a barcode takes much of the image, it's very likely that vacancies will appear in the barcode lines in the binarized image in which case filling up the vacancies can help with the decoding.
+This operation is enabled with the argument `EnableFillBinaryVacancy` .
+However, filling up the vacancies is a time-consuming operation and should be avoided if speed is the top priority.

+* Try not to set both modes since DBR might try both and it slows things down.
+If you must set both, set `BM_THRESHOLD` as the first option.

-### Delimit the ROI (region of interest)
+### Adjust the localization modes

-When reading barcodes from a certain types of documents or from video frames, the barcode location is usually predetermined.
-For example, the barcode on a patient registration form is most likely located in the top 20% of the document and the barcode that a user is trying to read from a video input is usually located at the center.
-By telling DBR where to look, we can significantly reduce wasted time.

-The related parameter is `Region` in runtime settings or [RegionDefinitionNameArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/image-parameter/index.html#regiondefinitionnamearray) and `RegionDefinition` (or `RegionDefinitionArray` ) in a template.

-> NOTE
+A barcode is localized before it gets decoded.
+The localization process takes up a large portion of the overall time spent.
+DBR comes with 8 [LocalizationModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/localization-modes.html#localizationmodes).
+We can adjust the modes to speed things up.

+Of the 8 modes, 3 of them are optimized for one or a few types of barcodes:
+* `LM_ONED_FAST_SCAN` works best for linear or 1D barcodes that are of relatively high quality;
+* `LM_STATISTICS_MARKS` is meant for QR or DataMatrix barcodes generated by direct part marking (DPM);
+* `LM_STATISTICS_POSTAL_CODE` is meant for postal codes.

+The following 2 modes are designed for certain usage scenarios:
+* `LM_SCAN_DIRECTLY` can significantly speed things up in interactive scenarios (mostly for 1D, QR or PDF417 codes);
+* `LM_STATISTICS_CENTRE` is preferred when the barcodes appear at the center of the image (mostly for QR or DataMatrix codes).

+Last but not least, the following 3 modes are designed for general use:
+* `LM_CONNECTED_BLOCKS` usually gives the best results and should always be used as the prioritized mode or at least as a back-up mode;
+* `LM_LINES` is a supplementary mode for `LM_CONNECTED_BLOCKS` and should always be used after `LM_CONNECTED_BLOCKS`;
+* `LM_STATISTICS` is the last resort to try finding the barcode(s) when none or not nough barcodes have been found.
+Therefore, it should always be used as the last mode.

+**Recommendation**

+* Do not use the first 5 modes alone;
+* For interactive scenarios (reading from video input), use `LM_SCAN_DIRECTLY` followed by `LM_CONNECTED_BLOCKS`;
+* For still image reading, use a mode based on the target barcode types then add `LM_CONNECTED_BLOCKS` as the back-up mode or set `LM_CONNECTED_BLOCKS` as the first mode followed by a mode for that specific type.

+**Localization Mode Customization**

+If the barcodes to scan have certain characteristics, a localization mode can be further customized for better speed.
+For example, for the mode `LM_ONED_FAST_SCAN` , you can set a bigger `ScanStride` , set a fixed `ScanDirection` or set a higher `MinLocalizationConfidence` .

+> NOTE: The internal design for speed
 >
-> With a template, DBR supports defining multiple zones on one image, so even if you want to scan multiple barcodes scattered on one image, you can still speed things up by delimitting the ROIs.

-### Unleash the power of the CPU

-The algorithm to process an image has quite a few steps and for each step, there could be multiple options to try.
-For processes which don’t necessary need to wait for each other, we can tell DBR to open multiple threads/workers to work on different tasks at the same time.
-The related parameter is `MaxAlgorithmThreadCount` .
-However, note that this is only meaningful on devices with a good CPU.
-On low-end desktops or mobile devices, it's better to limit the threads to 2 or 1.

-Other than the built-in multi-threading, another way to speed things up is to create multipe DBR instances and have them all decoding at the same time.

-### Avoid time-consuming exceptions

-Sometimes, DBR may encoutner an image that is very challenging.
-The nature of DBR is to try its best at all costs, so it may take a really long time.
-Although the reading may eventually succeed, this probably isn’t what we want for our application.
-Therefore, we can tell DBR to set a timer and stops a reading process once the timer expires.

-This is especially useful when it comes to continuous scanning of video frames as it makes no sense to spend too much time on one difficult frame when the next frame probably contains the same barcode(s).

-The related parameter is `Timeout` .
+> Although each localization mode stands for a unique algorithm, most of them ( `LM_CONNECTED_BLOCKS` , `LM_LINES` and `LM_STATISTICS` in particular) share the same design: scan the image once to find all types of barcodes.
+And because DBR scans for the characteristics of all types of barcodes at once, it doesn't need to process the same image twice or more times when different types of barcodes are required.
+In other words, whether you just need to scan barcodes of a particular type or multiple types, the time cost is almost the same.

-### Finish the reading prematurely
+### Configure the barcode decoding process with DeblurModes

-A barcode reading usually ends with the output of the content of the barcode.
-However, it's not always the intended behavior.
-Sometimes an application could just be interested to learn the coordinates of a barcode or even knowing whether there is a barcode on an image is enough.
-Therefore, we can tell DBR to finish the reading prematurely and return what has been found right away.

-The related parameters are `TerminatePhase` , `IntermediateResultTypes` and `IntermediateResultSavingMode` .

-### Avoid disk writing operations

-Writing the disk can be a time-consuming process.
-With DBR, disk writing happens when outputting logs, intermediate results, etc..
-In most cases, keeping a log or saving intermediate results to the disk is only required during development or debugging and should be avoided for production.

-The above 7 measures usually show great improvement in speed already, but if it is still not fast enough, read on to find more inconspicuous ways to boost the speed while we go through the algorithm in the barcode reading process.
+The parameter [DeblurModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/deblur-modes.html#deblurmodes) is used to configure how DBR processes already-localized barcode zones (images cut around the barcode boundaries from the original image) to get the final results.

+Deblurring is the last configurable step before a barcode is decoded.
+DBR by default has all deblurring algorithms enabled so that it tries its best to decode a barcode zone.
+However, if we put speed first, we can ask DBR to try just one or two of these modes by setting `DeblurModes` .

+**Recommendation**

+* For best speed and especially for interactive scenarios like reading from a video input, set only [DM_BASED_ON_LOC_BIN, DM_THRESHOLD_BINARIZATION].
+* If the image quality is not good enough, you can add one or a few of these modes `DM_DIRECT_BINARIZATION`, `DM_GRAY_EQUALIZATION`, `DM_SMOOTHING`, `DM_MORPHING`,  `DM_SHARPENING` and `DM_SHARPENING_SMOOTHING`.
+These modes will process the pixels in the barcoe zones again for better recognition.
+* For speed, avoid using `DM_DEEP_ANALYSIS` which is designed for desperate scenarios where read rate is prioritized.

 ## Get even faster in every stage